Problems with buying and selling a home

 A potential buyer will usually want a valuer and/or surveyor to inspect the property.
 If you are the seller you will have to allow the valuer/surveyor to look round the property if you want the sale to go ahead.

 Problems with the survey and/or valuation

 The circumstances in which a surveyor or valuer can be held legally responsible for any financial loss suffered by the buyer as a result of a survey or valuation are limited.
-If you are the buyer you should consult an experienced adviser or the Citizens Advice consumer service if you think that the surveyor or valuer is responsible for any loss.
+If you are the buyer and you think the surveyor or valuer is responsible for any loss, you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.
 It may be a breach of consumer protection law.